|

 this word casually,

-but now will attempt to explore the concept more fully.
+but I'll now attempt to explore the concept more fully.

-already have noticed, our homepage has been redone to eliminate all
+already have noticed, the homepage has been redone to eliminate all

 instances